lashford/modern-web-template/tutorial/index.md

 ## Developement Setup

-To run the activator locally you will need to setup a few things, please see the readme for prerequisit [Instructions](http://github.com/lashford/modern-web-template/blob/master/README.md)
+To run the activator locally you will need to setup a few things, please see the readme for prerequisites [Instructions](http://github.com/lashford/modern-web-template/blob/master/README.md)

 ##Summary